Alicia Ayvas, MSSW, LCSW, CEDS-S

 Primary Therapist - Virtual

 DBT Skills Group Leader

-Rachael Scholl, MSW,
+Rachael Scholl, LCSW

 In my practice, I work with clients to explore past experiences and how they might be influencing current thoughts, feelings, and behaviors — nurturing insight and awareness to elicit growth and desired change.
 I view therapy as a collaborative process that can assist in identifying and working through challenges so that life can be lived with greater balance and self-compassion.
 I strive to create a safe space for individuals to freely express their authentic selves, while working together to set and progress toward therapeutic goals.

 I am experienced in treating individuals with depression, anxiety, grief, trauma, life transitions, and women’s issues.
 I specialize in treating individuals recovering from eating disorders, and individuals who feel dissatisfaction with their bodies and relationships with food.
 As an eating disorder specialist, I am passionate about the link between mind and body — recognizing the importance of simultaneous healing.
 I am grounded in evidence-based practice, utilizing an integrated and trauma-informed approach influenced by cognitive behavioral therapy, dialectical behavioral therapy, exposure response and prevention therapy, mindfulness practice, and family systems therapy; while employing strengths-based and person-centered frameworks.
 I hold the belief that connection serves as a powerful aid to the recovery process and encourage the involvement of a support system, as well as other treatment professionals.